kanchan-khatri/streamed-files-conversion/README.md

 #Solution

-1. We can process large inpiuts thanks to `fs2` streams and `cats effects`
+1. We can process large inputs thanks to `fs2` streams and `cats effects`
 2. Invalid inputs will be ignored
 3. Program is able to process different several sources at once (both `CSV` and `PRN`)